iTwin/itwinjs-core/common/api/imodeljs-common.api.md

     getViewThumbnail(_iModelToken: IModelToken, _viewId: string): Promise<Uint8Array>;
     // (undocumented)
     openForRead(_iModelToken: IModelToken): Promise<IModel>;
-    // Warning: (ae-incompatible-release-tags) The symbol "queryElementProps" is marked as @public, but its signature references "EntityQueryParams" which is marked as @alpha
-    //
     // (undocumented)
     queryElementProps(_iModelToken: IModelToken, _params: EntityQueryParams): Promise<ElementProps[]>;
-    // Warning: (ae-incompatible-release-tags) The symbol "queryEntityIds" is marked as @public, but its signature references "EntityQueryParams" which is marked as @alpha
-    //
     // (undocumented)
     queryEntityIds(_iModelToken: IModelToken, _params: EntityQueryParams): Promise<Id64Set>;
-    // Warning: (ae-incompatible-release-tags) The symbol "queryModelProps" is marked as @public, but its signature references "EntityQueryParams" which is marked as @alpha
-    //
     // (undocumented)
     queryModelProps(_iModelToken: IModelToken, _params: EntityQueryParams): Promise<ModelProps[]>;
     // (undocumented)